 The apostle Paul warned that those who pervert the gospel of Christ will be accursed (Gal 1:6–9).
 Paul also revealed that distorting the teaching of the bodily resurrection rejects Jesus’s bodily resurrection (1 Cor 15:12–19).
 This disbelief led many in the church to live immoral lives (1 Cor 6:9–15; 15:31–34).
-Many false teachings and immorality come by a distortion of the core truths of the gospel of Christ.
+Many false teachings and sinful behaviors come by a distortion of the core truths of the gospel of Christ.

 Many neither understand nor believe that Jesus rose bodily from the dead.
 That lack of faith undermines basic truths including Jesus’s deity.
 Jesus’s sinless nature means that the consequence of sin — death — could not hold Him (Acts 2:24).
 If Jesus did not resurrect, then the hope of bodily resurrecting to glory is lost (1 Cor 15:20–28, 54–57).
 Jesus’s resurrection overcame the corruption and decay of this world for the redemption of the bodies of believers on the last day (Rom 8:18–25).
 Furthermore, rising from baptism to new life loses significant meaning for salvation and forgiveness of sins if Jesus did not actually resurrect (Col 2:12–13; 1 Pet 3:21).